ywkim/iris/README.md

 - **Conversational AI**: Iris can understand and respond to your commands in a conversational manner.
 Thanks to the GPT model, Iris can provide meaningful and contextually relevant responses.

+- **LangChain Integration**: Iris is integrated with LangChain, a powerful language model chaining library.
+This integration enhances Iris's capabilities by allowing it to utilize multiple tools and agents, providing more accurate and contextually relevant responses.

 - **Text-to-Speech**: Iris can speak to you.
 Using the pyttsx4 library, Iris can convert text responses into speech, providing a more natural interaction.

 - **Customizable and Extensible**: Iris is built with open-source technologies, making it fully customizable and extensible.
 You can add new features, improve existing ones, or even build your own voice assistant from scratch.